ewortzman/DWA-arbiter/README.md

 *viewing schedule
 *commissioners assigning officials to events
-	*officials are alerted by email when they are assigned to a new event *viewing event details
+	*officials are alerted by email when they are assigned to a new event *there is a graphical bug when assigning 2 officials to an event without reloading the page *viewing event details
 *joining an existing association
 *creating a new association